AdobeDocs/commerce-operations.en/help/installation/tutorials/backup.md

 *  The `pub/media` directory
 *  The database

-Backups are stored in the `var/backups` directory and can be restored at any time using the [magento setup:rollback](uninstall-modules.md#roll-back-the-file-system-database-or-media-files) command.
+Backups are stored in the `var/backups` directory and can be restored at any time using the [`magento setup:rollback`](uninstall-modules.md#roll-back-the-file-system-database-or-media-files) command.

-After backing up, you can [roll back](#roll-back) at a later time.
+After backing up, you can [rollback](#rollback) later.

 >[!TIP]
 >